FanPu1/bioinformatics-hub/README.md

 ```

 ## Version changes
+- 1.3.4
+  - Fix a bug related with making request using http instead of https by update ncbi-sequence-retriever version.
 - 1.3.3
   - Fix a bug related with an error when using react by updating ncbi-sequence-retriever version.
 - 1.3.2